daniehao/dog-classification/README.md

 Collecting data for different breed of dogs could be a tough work, since it requires 70 to 100 plus imagines for the same breed of dog from all over the world.
 However, the dataset I got has already been collected and classified, so I could directly use it for deep learning modeling.

 4. Well- defined architecture
+OpenCV and Restnet50 have been pre-trained and well- defined.

 ## Third-partiy package I used
 1.Keras